The Best Spots To Listen To Live Music Outside This SummerThe best places to eat, drink, and enjoy outdoor live music in Chicago.

 Every Tuesday in June, the MCA has free live jazz on their back terrace from 5:30-8:00pm.
 You can reserve seats online, or, if you want to make a picnic out of it, you can experience the music (and hopefully not too humid weather) on MCA’s lawn.
 Though outside food or alcoholic beverages aren’t allowed, there’s a small menu of things like sliders and tacos along with beer and cocktails.
 Tuesdays are also free museum days for Illinois residents, so you can have lunch at the reopened Marisol, an afternoon of surrealist photography, followed by an evening filled with Charles Mingus.
 Click here to see the line-up.

-Starting May 27, Pier 31 Restaurant in Douglas will be open for the season.
-It’s the perfect place to catch some live music and grab a quick bite after falling asleep on the beach for a compelling performance of Person Imitating Bread Turning Into Toast (coming soon to the MCA).
+Pier 31 Restaurant in Douglas is a great place for live music and a quick bite after falling asleep on the beach and giving a compelling performance of Person Imitating Bread Turning Into Toast (coming soon to the MCA).
 They have local musical acts like soul bands and live DJ sets and a small menu with food like nachos and burgers—all of which can help take your mind off your newly acquired sunburn.

 Jay Pritzker Pavilion